-The Generic AM and Dolphin Allocation Amendment, which includes Amendment 7 to the Dolphin Wahoo FMP, considers modifications to the AMs for snapper grouper species and golden crab to bring consistency across species managed by the South Atlantic Council.
+The Generic AM and Dolphin Allocation Amendment, which includes Amendment 8 to the Dolphin Wahoo FMP, considers modifications to the AMs for snapper grouper species and golden crab to bring consistency across species managed by the South Atlantic Council.
 This amendment, which was approved by the Secretary of Commerce in October 2015, modifies the existing commercial and recreational sector allocations for dolphin.
+The final rule published on January 22, 2016, and regulations are effective on February 22, 2016.